 - Number of pieces ordered

-If you do not have a ledger based billing system and want to do subscription billing, you then need to do journal entries manually to defer certain portions of the payments.
+If you do not have ledger based billing software and want to do subscription billing, you then need to do journal entries manually to defer certain portions of the payments.
 But you have to set up the deferred revenue appropriately so it will be noted correctly from a revenue recognition perspective.